mk12/sicp/notes/text.md

 > In general, the underlying idea of data abstraction is to identify for each type of data object a basic set of operations in terms of which all manipulations of data objects of that type will be expressed, and then to use only those operations in manipulating the data. [@2.1.2]

-- The details on the other side of an abstraction barrier are irrelevant to the code on this side.
+- Details on the other side of an abstraction barrier are irrelevant to the code on this side.
 - This makes programs easier to maintain and modify.

 > Constraining the dependence on the representation to a few interface procedures helps us design programs as well as modify them, because it allows us to maintain the flexibility to consider alternate implementations. [@2.1.2]